 PRO TIP!
 Add your site name as a prefix to function names to make sure that they don’t conflict with any other functions that may exist in your themes or plugins.
 That’s why we always add bydik_ prefix to function names to avoid conflicts with other functions.

-We’ve multiple homemade plugins where we add code snippets regularly for better user experience.
+We’ve multiple homemade plugins where we add code snippets regularly for a better user experience.
 It gives us a better understanding and control over how WordPress works.

 Adding code snippets to a WordPress site is not an uphill task.
 You may not feel comfortable doing it but there are also beginner-friendly ways to do this.